Quality Control Checklist for Apparel Product Sourcing

 • All carton boxes are closed with tape (as per standard packing)

-The above checklist is a primary guide for quality inspection of the shipment.
-Follow the detailed inspection instruction from the buyer’s quality manual (if available).
+The above checklist is a primary guide for the quality inspection of the shipment.
+Follow the detailed inspection instructions from the buyer’s quality manual (if available).
 The same quality control checklist can be used during internal quality checking and quality inspection.

-A checklist for quality control saves time and improve productivity in the inspection process.
-This checklist is a part of the inspection process and but the complete inspection procedure.
+A checklist for quality control saves time and improves productivity in the inspection process.
+This checklist is a part of the inspection process and the complete inspection procedure.

 Prasanta Sarkar